-Your immediate instinct may be to take your money out of the Market Portfolio (or Shari'ah Portfolio) and move to the Money Market Portfolio, with the aim of re-investing it a later date when things are clearer.
+If you have amounts invested in the Market portfolio (or Shari'ah portfolio), and perhaps even the LEB portfolio, your immediate instinct may be to take your money out and move to the Money Market portfolio, with the aim of re-investing it at a later date when things are clearer.

 Whilst this seems like a sensible approach when markets are falling, the big challenge you will have to overcome is to decide when to put your money back into the market.
 You must remember that the bottom of the market happens when share prices are at their cheapest and when nobody wants to buy shares because of the negative sentiment.
-This means that you would need to put your money back into the market when everyone else thinks it is a stupid idea.
+This means that you would need to put your money back into the market when everyone else thinks it is an unwise decision.
 To do so will be very difficult (and some would argue impossible).